LucaCanali/sparkMeasure/docs/Flight_recorder_mode_PrometheusPushgatewaySink.md

   - Download and start the Pushgateway, from the [Prometheus download page](https://prometheus.io/download/)

 - Start Spark with sparkMeasure and attach the PushGatewaySink listener

-   -Note: make sure there is no firewall blocking connectivity between the driver and
+- *Note*: make sure there is no firewall blocking connectivity between the driver and the Pushgateway
-     the Pushgateway
 ```
 Examples: